 Being an MLA is not a job for someone who believes they know it all, it is not for someone who believes that they are better off being heard then listening or who no longer respect their constituents.

-My name is Brad Rutherford and I am the President of the Leduc Beaumont United Conservative Party Association.
+My name is Brad Rutherford and I am running for the nomination for United Conservative Party in the riding of Leduc-Beaumont.